Chebyshev centers and radius of the set of permutons: Witnesses for the Chebyshev radius

 \begin{theorem} For a Chebyshev center $\mu$, the permuton $\nu$ is a witness of the extremal distance $\ds(\mu, \nu)=1/4$ if and only if there exists a toric rectangle $R$ with side lengths $h+w=1$ such that $\mu(R)=1/4, \nu(R)=0$. \end{theorem}

 Although this characterization has a similar nature to the definition itself, it is useful as it provides a simpler point of view by significantly restricting which rectangles should be considered as maximizers in the definition of $\ds$.
-For example, it gives a recipe how to create a Chebyshev center $\mu$ with nontrivial witnesses: we just need to assure that $\mu(R)=1/4$ for a non-square rectangle with $h+w=1$.